CiscoDevNet/terraform-provider-meraki/docs/resources/organization_alerts_profile.md

 - `alert_condition_mos` (Number) The threshold the metric must drop below to be valid for alerting.
 Used only for VoIP MOS alerts.
 - `alert_condition_window` (Number) The look back period in seconds for sensing the alert
 - `description` (String) User supplied description of the alert
-- `recipients_emails` (List of String) A list of emails that will receive information about the alert
+- `recipients_emails` (Set of String) A list of emails that will receive information about the alert
-- `recipients_http_server_ids` (List of String) A list base64 encoded urls of webhook endpoints that will receive information about the alert
+- `recipients_http_server_ids` (Set of String) A list base64 encoded urls of webhook endpoints that will receive information about the alert

 ### Read-Only